xpn-arcos/xpn/README.md

   sudo apt-get install -y autoconf automake gcc g++ make libtool libmpich-dev
   ```

-* If you are an user of a cluster with already installed software then you might try the following:
+* If you are an user of a cluster with already installed software then you might try to load the compiler module and the MPI module, for example:
   ```bash
   module load icc
   module load "impi/2017.4"